 Under IAS 40, where a property has previously been measured at fair value it should continue to be measured at fair value until disposal or reclassification.
-The Company had its last independent valuation done in March 2021 with subsequent annual valuation done by its directors.
+The Company had an independent valuation done in March 2023.
+The valuators' approach takes into consideration various assumptions and factors including, the level of current and future occupancy, rate of annual rent increases, rate of inflation of direct expenses and recent comparable sales.